ICJIA/spac-client-next/audit-log.md

 ## Audit Log Rules

 When updating this audit log:
+1. **Use the standardized prompt**: Reference `audit-log-prompt.md` for the proper format and guidelines
+2. **Add new entries at the top**: Place new entries immediately after the "## Site Updates" heading (reverse chronological order)
-1. Add a new entry with the current date
+3. Add a new entry with the current date in YYYY-MM-DD format
-2. Include a brief description of the change (1-2 sentences)
+4. Include a brief description of the change (1-2 sentences)
-3. List all files modified with brief descriptions of changes
+5. List all files modified/added/removed with brief descriptions of changes
-4. Document all changes between the last update and the current state of the project
+6. Document all changes between the last update and the current state of the project
+7. Include technical notes with implementation details and context
+8. **Update for significant changes**: Use this process for any meaningful modifications to the codebase, configuration, or project structure

+**Important**: Always use the template and guidelines in `audit-log-prompt.md` to ensure consistency and completeness in documentation.
+New entries should always be added at the top of the "Site Updates" section so the most recent changes are immediately visible.

 ## Site Updates

+### 2025-06-24: Created comprehensive project documentation
+- **Change Summary**: Developed complete project documentation following the project-documentation-prompt.md template, providing comprehensive guidance for new developers and covering all aspects of the SPAC website project from setup to deployment.
+- **Files Added**:
+  - `project-documentation.md`: Complete project documentation with 13 major sections including project overview, technology stack, architecture, setup instructions, development workflow, build processes, configuration, troubleshooting, and Node.js development guide
+- **Technical Notes**: The documentation follows the established template structure and includes platform-specific setup instructions with mandatory WSL2 requirements for Windows users, comprehensive troubleshooting guides, and detailed explanations of the custom build process including search index generation and sitemap creation.
+This serves as the definitive guide for onboarding new developers and understanding the complete SPAC website architecture and development workflow.

+### 2025-06-24: Created audit log documentation and prompt template
+- **Change Summary**: Developed a standardized prompt template for creating and updating audit log entries to ensure consistency and completeness in project documentation.
+Updated audit log rules to require use of the new template for all significant changes.
+- **Files Added**:
+  - `audit-log-prompt.md`: Created comprehensive prompt template with guidelines, format specifications, and examples for maintaining audit logs
+- **Files Modified**:
+  - `audit-log.md`: Updated the "Audit Log Rules" section to reference the new prompt template and establish it as the standard process for documenting changes
+- **Technical Notes**: The prompt template provides a structured approach for documenting changes, including required information fields, formatting guidelines, and special considerations for different types of modifications.
+All future significant changes to the codebase should use this template to maintain consistent documentation standards and assist new developers in understanding the change history.

 ### 2025-04-10: Added MIT LICENSE file
 - **Change Summary**: Added a standard MIT license file to the project repository.